SPEAK campaign: Injunctions

 In November 2004, Oxford University obtained an injunction against the groups SPEAK Campaigns, SHAC (Stop Huntingdon Animal Cruelty) and ALF (Animal Liberation Front).
 The injunction limited the size of protests and prohibited protesting or loitering within a certain distance from the university's grounds and the property of any of the contractors, university members, employees and their families, its shareholders, its contractor employees, shareholders and their families, and anyone who visits the research laboratory.
 It prohibited taking photographs of such people or their vehicles or speaking to them.
 The injunction followed mounting complaints from students, researchers and workers about the hours-long use of sirens and megaphones by SPEAK on an almost daily basis.

 In May 2006, Oxford appealed to the High Court to extend the injunction after threats were made against the university by the ALF.
 The court ordered that the injunction be widened to extend the exclusion zone, ban the use of megaphones and afford greater protection to individuals supplying goods or service to the university.
 A request by Oxford to further restrict the number of protesters from 50 to 12 was denied.

 In June 2006, Mel Broughton, Robin Webb, and Amanda King were among several animal rights activists who were awarded legal aid to challenge the injunction.

 In October 2006, High Court judge Mr. Justice Irwin denied a request by ALF press officer Robin Webb to remove his name from the injunction citing he was not an ALF member but merely a supporter of the group.
 The judge said Webb was a " pivotal figure" in ALF and should be subject to an injunction, and that Webb was not a journalist but a propagandist who "echoed the threat from the ALF to the university", going "far beyond legitimate self expression".

 In October 2006, after allegations were made on the SPEAK website, Oxford University won a further injunction, prohibiting SPEAK from publishing allegations about the identity of contractors.

 Advertising ruling against SPEAK

-In 2006, SPEAK produced a brochure claiming that Sir Michael Rawlins, chairman of the National Institute of Clinical Excellence said "The animal testing regime ... is utterly futile."
+In 2006, SPEAK produced a brochure claiming that Sir Michael Rawlins, chairman of the National Institute for Clinical Excellence said "The animal testing regime ... is utterly futile."
 NICE objected that the statement was quoted out of context and misleading.
 In June, the UK Advertising Standards Authority investigated.
 SPEAK did not respond, but later told ASA by phone that they planned on distributing the remainder of the brochures.
 ASA upheld the complaint by NICE and ruled that the testimonial was misleading and that brochure breached CAP Code clauses for non-response, honesty, truthfulness, protection of privacy, testimonials and endorsements.